-Homeownership is a major part of the American Dream.
+Homeownership is the ultimate American Dream.
 If you’re going to buy a home, though, you will likely need a down payment — especially if you want the best mortgage rate.
-For those trying to make a 10% or 20% down payment on home, coming up with tens of thousands of dollars in … Read moreUsing 401(k) and IRA for Down Payment for Home Purchase
+For those trying to make a 10% or 20% down payment on a home, coming up with tens of thousands of dollars can be a … Read more Using 401(k) and IRA for Down Payment for Home Purchase

 The easiest way to get started saving for retirement is to use your employer’s 401(k) plan.
 A 401(k) is a retirement savings plan sponsored by your employer.
-It lets you save and invest a portion of your paycheck before taxes are taken out.
-The specific rules and investment options varies from plan to plan, … Read more What is a 401(k) Plan and How Does It Work
+It lets you save and invest a portion of your paycheck before income taxes are taken out.
+The specific rules and investment options vary from plan to plan, … Read more What is a 401(k) Plan and How Does It Work

-Are you thinking about borrowing money from your 401(k) plan.
-Whether it is for down payment for your home purchase, for debt payment, to fund your new business venture, or to cover your cash shortfall, borrowing money from your 401(k) is a decision that you need to consider carefully.
-Table of Content How to … Read moreHow Does a 401(k) Loan Work, Advantages and Disadvantages
+Are you thinking about borrowing money from your 401(k) plan?
+Whether it is for the down payment for your home purchase, for debt payment, to fund your new business venture, or to cover your cash shortfall; borrowing money from your 401(k) is a decision that you need to consider carefully.
+Table of Content How to … Read more How Does a 401(k) Loan Work, Advantages and Disadvantages

-When you get laid off (or when you leave your job) there are many things you need to do, including deciding what to do with your 401(k).
-You have the choice of leaving the 401(k) funds in your current plan, cashing out of the plan, or rolling the funds over into another qualified … Read more What to Do with Your 401(k) When You Get Laid Off?
+When you leave your job, whether you quit or you get laid off, there are many things you need to do, including deciding what to do with your 401(k).
+You have the choice of leaving the 401(k) funds in your current plan, cashing out of the plan, or rolling the funds over into another qualified … Read more What to Do with 401(k) When You Quit or Get Fired

-When you leave a job where you have contributed to a 401(k) plan, you have three options for the money: cash out your 401(k), keep it in your current plan, or move it to another qualified retirement account.
-A qualified retirement account can be your new employer’s 401(k) plan, a Traditional IRA, or a Roth … Read moreHow to Rollover 401(k) to IRA
+When you leave your job, you have four options for the money in your 401(k) plan.
+You can cash out the money, keep it in your current plan, or move it to another qualified retirement account (i.e., your new employer’s 401(k) plan, a Traditional IRA, or a Roth IRA).
+The action of moving money out … Read more How to Rollover 401(k) to IRA

 When it comes to saving for retirement, it’s important to understand your options.
 Figuring out which type of account to use is a big deal.
 For some workers, understanding the difference between a 401(k) and a 403(b) is important.
 Photo by PT Money.
-What is a 403(b), and How Does it Differ from a 401(k)? … Read more403(b) vs. 401(k): What’s the Difference?
+What is a 403(b), and How Does it Differ from a 401(k)? … Read more 403(b) vs. 401(k): What’s the Difference?

 Saving for retirement is one of the most important financial decisions you can make.
 Without retirement savings you may never be able to retire or if you are forced to retire, you find yourself completely dependent on the government for assistance.
-It is smarter to take control of your retirement savings now, while you have … Read more4 Reasons You Should Participate in Your Employer’s 401k Plan
+It is smarter to take control of your retirement savings now, while you have … Read more 4 Reasons You Should Participate in Your Employer’s 401k Plan

 You can find countless approaches to save for retirement.
 For example, you can open a Roth IRA with a financial planner, contribute to a 401k through your company, contribute to a self-employed retirement plan, make investments through a discount brokerage firm, or a combination of the preceding.
-Having various retirement plans to pick from provides … Read moreWhat Happens If You Contribute Too Much to Roth, IRA or 401k?
+Having various retirement plans to pick from provides … Read more What Happens If You Contribute Too Much to Roth, IRA or 401k?